The Generations Of MustangsPosted on 2019-07-11

 The most recent generation of this iconic pony car debuted in 2015, including a new 4-cylinder turbocharged EcoBoost engine.
 In 2018 that 4-cylinder engine became the base, along with a 5.0L V8 that was boosted to 460hp.
 This current generation is said to continue until 2020, at which time Ford is expected to once again bring a new platform to market.

 Each generation had its pros and cons, and even the least popular models have their own set of diehard fans.
 With no signs of retirement, the vehicle that launched the pony car craze is still going strong.
 What is your favorite year?
-We have sold a wide variety of Mustangs over the years, including the eight we have in stock right now.Back To Blog
+We have sold a wide variety of Mustangs over the years, including many in stock right now.Back To Blog